storj-archived/storj.io/content/canary/canary.md

 -----BEGIN PGP SIGNED MESSAGE-----
 Hash: SHA512

-As of 4/9/2019, Storj Labs Inc. has never received a National Security Letter, an order under the Foreign Intelligence Surveillance Act, or any other classified request for user information.
+As of 5/7/2019, Storj Labs Inc. has never received a National Security Letter, an order under the Foreign Intelligence Surveillance Act, or any other classified request for user information.
 If we ever receive such a request, we would seek to let the public know it existed.

-- - Trump removes Secret Service director as purge of DHS leaders widens
+- - Pompeo makes unannounced visit to Baghdad amid rising tensions with Iran
-- - Barr to appear before House panel, where he could face questions on Mueller report
+- - White House invokes executive privilege to bar McGahn from turning over records
-- - White House bid to dispute climate change finds few takers in federal government
+- - U.S. asylum screeners to change methods in bid to turn away more migrants, internal documents show
-- - After so many losses in March, Virginia is finally triumphant
+- - How Klobuchar’s complicated relationship with her father has defined her candidacy
-- - 'Kick Kavanaugh off campus': Students decry George Mason’s decision to hire Supreme Court justice
+- - 7 injured in shooting at suburban Denver school, police say; 2 suspects in custody
 -----BEGIN PGP SIGNATURE-----
 Version: Keybase OpenPGP v2.1.0
 Comment: https://keybase.io/crypto

-wsBcBAABCgAGBQJcrKXeAAoJEPQrujgXjffwj64IAK6ZCQTmHdg+fHAvWd55bW38
+wsBcBAABCgAGBQJc0f5uAAoJEPQrujgXjffw/u0H/iVr3JHd6jcra8SFWl2Q2OTw
-Z7HiWSxEmU34N1+lIkfpgbylkblEBFutbsmHdqBqZ0idmlGK4HQr3dwmVQJZVcfW
+Ba5tBm7FmDMx52ah4xrmKNLk7kKvkiDZesK1CxUogw6HMp7ZaRaZGFnnoSE0/Zdt
-DnNqzX9C6hGyt1gISUajrac2Hn7BJ+kDwlrKAbIrIsMGMmRUgl9mj6FqYC88zIKC
+Aj+PFxfMESOhhws1P7qvo29VsgYRdbGYZi8VkZywydTY48rW43BbensQh/GgwxAD
-/necrbs9j7p+YZ6WG7lRB4Wo1vRFRehGf4t8cNHsX6sfn9iyKZexmCXJdUnxpIzW
+7zi+oZ6yzV+nE91o+aSpC8ztlzES53+stUj4HvYA/if9uVAuvDFrsXJBdDdHvqn4
-6bfM5aCSWJcgV76K0jjTtQwcup5hv5rlzbYjTs4MqjUKiukyQd3VFxQNPeiw35X1
+e5jBDvZ0pjJiVxixRk6hWKaV+csoMVZNjqTTxr1kOc4RzrhQbW2Qa6CjpDwDlQjU
-5qn4gA07QAdIpqSnIrIbCrOLmtzZFSyPqlcVk2RsPWbJUM1oTlZwwtTAh+49Zm8=
+y3EeCMcA55xMe5J4o3+HIkCblkdQy9ScXktHZ8qbnvTstz8uEhBZB8wn4dj7qNw=
-=tIsP
+=FrQn
 -----END PGP SIGNATURE-----

 This scheme is not infallible.
 Although signing the declaration makes it impossible for a third party to produce